Hull.js examples

 // ... show pts on map

-All calculations in hull.js based on the cartesian coordinate system.
-If you use it for the calculation and data visualization on the global map please don't forget that globe has the shape of geoid, latitude and longitude are angles (not points with X and Y), and after projection we have some map distortion.
-So, for the better accuracy you need to convert latitudes and longitudes to cartesian coordinates, calculate concave hull and then convert points back to the geo points.
+hull.js is a general-purpose geometrical library, not a geospatial library.
+All calculations in hull.js are based on cartesian coordinate system.
+If you use it for cartographic tasks then don't forget that Earth has a shape of geoid, latitude and longitude are angles (and not points with X and Y), and projecting sphere to a plane results in distortion.
+For better accuracy, convert latitudes and longitudes to cartesian coordinates, calculate concave hull and then convert points back to the geo points.
 For example (using Leaflet library):

 var pointset = [